kcybulski/prosody-modules/mod_smacks_noerror/README.markdown

 stanza when the hibernation times out.
 This leads to "message not delivered" errors displayed in clients.

-When you are certain that *all* your clients use MAM, this is unneccessary and confuses users (the message will eventually be delivered via MAM).
+When you are certain that *all* your clients use MAM, this is unnecessary and confuses users (the message will eventually be delivered via MAM).

 This module therefore monkeypatches mod_smacks to silently drop those